Queensland Conveyancing FAQ

 We are property obsessed – we choose to only work in the QLD conveyancing space.
 So rest assured, we have a wealth of knowledge, and we have seen it all.
 Don’t go to someone who simply hasn’t done the reps.
 We are armed to protect your interests and get your deal settled smoothly.
 Plus, we are all proudly onshore.
 All real Queenslanders.
 Jump on our website and you can see each and every one of us.
 Pick a conveyancing team you can trust.
 Empire Legal.

-As of 2024, if you’re selling a tenanted residential property in Queensland, you’re legally required to disclose certain rental information in the contract — and failure to do so can give the buyer the right to terminate.
+As of 2024, if you’re selling a tenanted residential property in Queensland, you’re legally required to disclose certain rental information in the contract.
+Failure to do so can give the buyer the right to terminate.

 Here’s what must be disclosed: